 Kareen Marie Matouk, PhD

-Kareen Matouk, PhD (she/her) is a Licensed Clinical Psychologist at the Gender Identity Program at Columbia University Irving Medical Center.
+Kareen Matouk, PhD (she/her) is a Licensed Clinical Psychologist and Assistant Director at the Gender Identity and Sexuality Program (GISP) at Columbia University Irving Medical Center.
 Dr. Matouk specializes in providing care to children, adolescents, emerging adults, and families.
 She has had extensive training in LGBTQ+ mental health and follows a gender-affirmative model of care in working with individuals across the gender and sexuality spectrum.
 Dr. Matouk strives to build mutual trust and provide a space that is open, compassionate, and empowering so that one can feel free to explore, understand, and accept their authentic self and courageously challenge and change that which no longer serves them.
 While she provides support and guidance during this process, she also aims to assist each individual in approaching challenges with confidence, agency, and independence.

 Dr. Matouk believes that integrating various treatment approaches and shaping her clinical practice to fit with the needs of each individual is fundamental.
 She has extensive clinical training in Psychodynamic, Dialectical Behavioral (DBT), and Cognitive Behavioral (CBT) treatment modalities.
 Dr. Matouk values the importance of exploring how past relationships and experiences, as well as family dynamics and cultural factors, influence and shape one’s understanding of themselves and others.
 In this way, psychotherapy can help one evolve and deepen their sense of identity and establish an integrated and genuine sense of self as they move forward.